 The fishing industry has had great success in improving the selectivity of its catch by specifying the shape, size, strength and material of their hooks and bait.
 Circle hooks and “weak” hooks are an alternative to traditional, non-selective hooks and have been shown to reduce mortality of sea turtles, sharks and swordfish.
 In the Hawaii longline fishery, switching hook and bait type resulted in fewer landings of endangered sea turtles.

 Did you Know?
 Through new and innovative research, scientists have been able to deter sharks by including certain types of magnetic earth metals and elements in nets and hooks.
 The repellants rely on sharks’ highly developed sensory system and act electrochemically to produce low-level voltage that overwhelms and repels the sharks.

 Many fish and other marine wildlife prefer to swim in certain areas over others, and can therefore be targeted by fishermen based on their underwater “niche.”
 By changing the depth, configuration, time of day, or location of fishing lines, fishermen can improve fishing efficiency and minimize bycatch.

 For example, research has shown that sea turtles and many billfish are usually encountered in the top 100 meters of the water column while some species of tuna spend most of their daylight hours at depths greater than 100 meters.
 Tuna longline fishermen can avoid catching sea turtles and billfish and focus on catching more tuna if they set their hooks at depths greater than 100 meters.
-In addition gear regulations, such as extending the length of certain lines to allow entangled turtles to swim to the surface, and limited soak time can significantly reduce bycatch and bycatch mortality.
+Additional gear regulations, such as extending the length of certain lines to allow entangled turtles to swim to the surface and limited soak time, can significantly reduce bycatch and bycatch mortality.